smccarthy-ie/smccarthy-ie.github.io/index.md

   4. View the data available on the server (for example, Photos or Documents)
   5. Click **+** to upload a sample photo or file.

-For details on supported client platforms, see <a href="https://doc.owncloud.org/server/10.0/admin_manual/installation/system_requirements.html#officially-recommended-supported-options" target="_blank">System Requirements</a>.
+For details on supported client versions, see <a href="https://doc.owncloud.org/server/10.0/admin_manual/installation/system_requirements.html#officially-recommended-supported-options" target="_blank">System Requirements</a>.